Technohacker/godot_piskel_importer/README.md

 ## Status

-Only the first layer (which includes every frame) is exported as a `1xN` StreamTexture PNG with the 2D Pixel Texture preset
+All layers are overlaid into one image (layer opacity not supported yet) as a `1xN` StreamTexture PNG with the 2D Pixel Texture preset

 ## Usage